-Whereas hospital-based programs have stays of 28-days or 60-days, the average stay for a TCSI client is 3 to 6 months, allowing time to uncover and treat the underlying causes of the client's condition.
+Whereas hospital-based programs have stays of 28-days or 60-days, the average stay for a TCSI client is 70 to 90 days or more, allowing time to uncover and treat the underlying causes of the client's condition.

-We are one of the few facilities that treat adolescents with a history of substance abuse with the Matrix Model evidence-based treatment program.
+We are one of the few facilities that treat adolescents with dual diagnoses, those with both a history of substance abuse and mental health issues.